Aheartw1thR/PDF-Graph-Plotting/README.md

   It is anticipated that the software development will use Java but this is not a requirement.

-  # Be noticed, this project cannot import any other libraries
+  # Be noticed, this project cannot import any external libraries